K4N3CO-LABS/PwnShop-Mobile/README.md

 If you find **The PwnShop** useful, please consider giving the project a **star** ⭐ — it helps a lot!

+Feel free to open issues or submit pull requests.
+Contributions are welcome!

 **Donations (optional but greatly appreciated)**

 **Bitcoin:(BTC)**